kubernetes-retired/cluster-registry/README.md

 # cluster-registry

+BLAH.
 This repository contains the code for the cluster registry.
 The cluster registry is an effort being led under the auspices of sig-multicluster.

 This is currently in the prototyping stage, and is not yet ready for use except